thbonk/terralight/README.md

 Last but not least, a directory `/var/terralight` must exist, where terralight will create some files containing its state.

+cron can be used to frequently run terralight such that the light is turned on or off.

 ### [Homebridge](https://homebridge.io)